-* Preparation for receiving Communion includes prayer, fasting, alms giving, regular confession AND being on time for the start of the service; unless there is a medical necessity, we should abstain from all food and drink since the previous evening.
-When there is an Evening Liturgy, abstinence is kept following the Noon meal.
+* Preparation for receiving Communion includes prayer, fasting, alms giving, regular confession AND being on time for the start of the service.
+Unless there is a medical necessity, we fast from all food and drink since the previous evening.
+When there is an Evening Liturgy, the Eucharistic fast is kept following the noon meal.

 Holy Trinity is a Western Rite parish of the Antiochian Orthodox Christian Archdiocese.
 We are part of the Greek Orthodox Catholic Patriarchate of Antioch and all the East.
 The Orthodox Church is the ancient Church founded by Christ and His Apostles.
 In the Book of Acts we read that “in Antioch they were first called Christians” (11:26).
 Our Patriarch is John X of Antioch.
 Our Metropolitan is JOSEPH; Bishop JOHN oversees the Western Rite Vicariate; and our Diocesan is Bishop THOMAS of Charleston, Oakland, and the Mid-Atlantic.

 The Orthodox Faith is Christianity in its fullest and purest form.
 It is the faith for the whole world - East and West.
 All Orthodox Christians share a common faith, hence we share Communion.
 Western Rite Orthodox Christians are grateful for the opportunity we have been given by our bishops to bring the Western Christian liturgical tradition back into the fold of the Church.
 Our forms of worship are based on the ancient Orthodox liturgies of the Western Church.